kyma-project/kyma/docs/backup/05-01-velero.md

 type: Configuration
 ---

-This document lists and describes the parameters that you can configure in velero, split into required and optional parameters.
+This document lists and describes the parameters that you can configure in Velero, split into required and optional parameters.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)